-Activities Completed During Permit Year 4: The Westbrook Post Construction Ordinance requires property owners of sites that disturb more than one acre of land to submit annual reports prepared by a qualified post-construction stormwater inspector to the City Engineer ensuring that all stormwater BMPs have been properly inspected and maintained and noting any deficiencies.

-Acquiring these reports has been a weakness in the City program, however, the task has recently been reassigned to the Sustainability Coordinator which we anticipate improving acquisition rates.
-Activity at these sites, including report submission and inspections, is tracked in the spreadsheet included in Appendix G.
+Activities Completed During Permit Year 5: In Permit Year 5 the City had 16 post construction sites disturbing one acre or more.
+The Westbrook Post Construction Ordinance requires property owners of sites that disturb more than one acre of land to submit annual reports prepared by a qualified post-construction stormwater inspector to the City Engineer ensuring that all stormwater BMPs have been properly inspected and maintained and noting any deficiencies.
+Activity at these sites, including report submission and inspections, is tracked in the spreadsheet included in Appendix H.